-Here are excerpts from Ms. Fontaine’s press conference at the Arras Film Festival, including a few phrases and quotes from previous press conferences of hers which I attended, clarifying her working methods.
+Here are excerpts from Ms. Fontaine’s press conference at the Arras Film Festival, including a few phrases and quotes from previous press conferences of hers that I attended, clarifying her working methods.

 Ms. Fontaine, how did this project land on your desk?

-In the beginning Edouard Louis, a very young author, had suggested me to adapt “En finir avec Eddy Bellegueule.”
-What appealed to me in his novel, was the character of this young boy who is different, living lower class in France as an outsider.
+In the beginning, Edouard Louis, a very young author, had suggested I adapt “En finir avec Eddy Bellegueule.”
+What appealed to me in his novel was the character of this young boy who is different, living lower class in France as an outsider.
 He’s very creative and very artistic, and how he grows into adulthood, which would be my main focus.
 The author gave me his approval, and then I started working on the complexity of the story.
-Marvin was bullied when he was a child and he didn’t feel at home within his own family, and so he tried to find a way to escape, find his own way and be truthful.
-I just imagined how Marvin as a young boy would find a purpose in life when he had begun life so poorly.
+Marvin was bullied when he was a child, and he didn’t feel at home within his own family, and so he tried to find a way to escape, find his own way and be truthful.
+I just imagined how Marvin, as a young boy, would find a purpose in life when he had begun life so poorly.
 It was a challenge to focus on his process of growing up, how he connects with his roots even when things get rough.
-To me, the film is also about society, and how it fails you if you are different—if you’re gay, if you’re a woman, if you’re black.
+To me, the film is also about society and how it fails you if you are different—if you’re gay, if you’re a woman, if you’re black.

 How did you work with your actors before and during shooting?

-Where do you get you inspiration when you’re writing your screenplays?
+Where do you get your inspiration when you’re writing your screenplays?